St Stithians leads South African schools in the preservation of the environment

 From the ongoing removal of alien vegetation and the replanting of 2 500 indigenous trees, to the cleaning – and subsequent custodianship – of the William Nicol Bird Sanctuary, Saints has shown that it is possible for every school to contribute to the health and welfare of its scholars.

 Much of the school grounds have been enticed back to their natural state, and visitors to the beautiful Nature Trail created within the grounds, feel as if they are out in the wild.
-Birds are in abundance and recent sightings of blue cranes, honey buzzards, rose-ringed parakeets and a magnificent long-crested eagle bear witness to the success of the venture.
+Birds are in abundance and recent sightings of herons, honey buzzards, rose-ringed parakeets and a magnificent long-crested eagle bear witness to the success of the venture.
 A bat hotel and owl boxes encourage permanent residents!

 However, it is in the fight against the College’s carbon footprint that Saints deserves its accolades, having been awarded the prestigious Platinum Green Flag status, which highlights its involvement in greening initiatives, not only within the school, but also within the community.